The 9-8: Plot

+In the cold open, Gina auctions off a suitcase from the 1970s they've had in the lost-and-found.
+Jake wins by allowing her the chance to spray tan and determine his wardrobe and hair for the next week.

 Due to a plumbing problem, the 98th precinct is forced to be relocated to the 99th precinct while the problem is fixed.
 The problem reunites Jake (Andy Samberg) with Stevie Schillens (Damon Wayans Jr.), his old friend from the precinct.
 Boyle (Joe Lo Truglio) begins to feel sidelined by their new friendship.

 Jake, Boyle and Stevie begin working on a drug dealer who frequents a bar.
-Due to a technical error, they get permission to stakeout his house, finding drugs.
-Meanwhile, the precinct is subsequently filled with the 9-8, whose bad habits annoy the precinct, particularly Terry (Terry Crews) and Amy (Melissa Fumero).
-After meeting Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) on the roof, they decide to use the roof to operate.
+They arrest the dealer but fail to find any drugs, but due to a parole violation, they get permission to search his apartment, finding drugs.
+Meanwhile, the precinct is subsequently filled with the 9-8, whose bad habits annoy the precinct, particularly Terry (Terry Crews), Rosa (Stephanie Beatriz), and Amy (Melissa Fumero).
+After meeting Hitchcock (Dirk Blocker) and Scully (Joel McKinnon Miller) on the roof, they decide to move their workplace to the roof to operate.
 Captain Holt (Andre Braugher) finds out and forces them to return to the precinct, despite having his office taken by the Deputy Inspector.

 At the precinct, Boyle tells Jake that he saw Stevie planting the drugs in an attempt to arrest the dealer, and they get into a conflict.
 Jake then confronts Stevie, who admits planting and they, along with Boyle, get into a fight.
 Their fight initiates chaos in the precinct between the 9-8 and the 9-9.
-Holt then seizes the opportunity to break the heater, forcing the 9-8 to relocate again.
+Holt then seizes the opportunity to break the heater, as the Deputy Inspector has been annoying him as well, forcing the 9-8 to relocate again.
+Jake and Boyle sing while driving with Stevie in their custody.